pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 these unworkshops and the main track, learning as much as I could.
 Good conversations were taking place at all of them!
-But there were a few themes that I have been mulling, and questions for which I have been trying to find answers, that I want to explore and discuss further, so here's a breakdown of the rest of this post:
+But there were a few themes that I have been mulling, and questions for which I have been trying to find answers, that I want to explore further and discuss a bit in this post.

+For your reference, here's a quick breakdown of where I go from here:

 1. Table of Contents
 {:toc}